HackYourFuture-CPH/HTML-CSS/Week0/README.md

 If you have no experience or preference when it comes to working with text editor just install Visual studio, you can always switch to another editor later on in the program.

 ### Curriculum
-Don't forget to take a look at the [HackYourFuture Copenhagen curriculum](https://github.com/HackYourFuture-cph/curriculum).
+Don't forget to take a look at the [HackYourFuture Denmark curriculum](https://github.com/HackYourFuture-cph/curriculum).
 Go through it and make sure you have an idea of what you will learn at HackYourFuture :muscle: